SkyrilHD/HP-8x70W-Hackintosh/README.md

 ### Before you give this EFI a try, make sure you read [this](https://github.com/SkyrilHD/HP-8570W-Hackintosh/issues/10), [this](#BIOS-versions) and [this](#Generating-your-own-serial-and-Editing-ROM)!

-Please try to keep the BIOS version as low as possible!
-Newer BIOS versions block downgrading.

 This repo includes an OpenCore EFI for 8570W.

 ### We're also looking for 8770W users, so if anyone has one of these, let us know!